-Only engage D or R when the vehicle is stopped, with your foot on the brake and the accelerator pedal released.
+Only engage D or R when the vehicle is stopped and the engine running, with your foot on the brake and the accelerator pedal released.

 Note: depending on the vehicle, when the selector lever 1 is in a position other than P, display 3 of the gear selected flashes.
 Starting is impossible.
 Move the lever 1 to position P, switch on the ignition.